Sunday 'Kada

-Sunday 'Kada is a Philippine sketch comedy variety show broadcast on TV5.
-The show premiered on October 18, 2020 in the 3 p.m. timeslot following its companion program I Got You as part of the network's Sunday afternoon programming block.
-Sunday 'Kada serves as a successor to the defunct ABS-CBN gag show Banana Sundae, featuring much of its former cast, including Jayson Gainza, Ritz Azul (a returning Kapatid talent), Wacky Kiray, and many others.
-On June 13, 2021, the pilot episode of the show became available on Brightlight Productions' programming affiliate ABS-CBN's iWantTFC and worldwide via The Filipino Channel.
+Sunday 'Kada (stylized as "sunday 'kada") is a Philippine sketch comedy variety show broadcast on TV5.
+Originally directed by Edgar Mortiz, Frasco Mortiz and Badjie Mortiz, it stars Jayson Gainza, Ritz Azul, Wacky Kiray, and many others.
+It aired from October 18, 2020 to January 17, 2021.
+On June 13, 2021, the pilot episode of the show became available on Brightlight Productions' programming affiliate ABS-CBN's iWantTFC and worldwide on TFC.

-The program is produced by Brightlight Productions of former Rep. Albee Benitez in cooperation with Cignal TV, the programming affiliate of TV5.
+The program is produced by Brightlight Productions of former Rep. Albee Benitez as a blocktimer aired on TV5.
 The show is directed by renowned comedy director Edgar Mortiz.

 After five months on air, Brightlight Productions announced on March 27, 2021 that this show will take a hiatus, and Sunday Noontime Live! will end on March 28, 2021 as producer claims that both shows does not earning profit as well as poor ratings and loss of advertisers' support.

-On June 13, 2021, the pilot episode of the show became available on ABS-CBN's iWantTFC and worldwide via The Filipino Channel.
+On June 13, 2021, the pilot episode of the show became available on ABS-CBN's iWantTFC and worldwide on TFC.